 The Rutgers University state residency policy (PDF) is governed by New Jersey Administrative Code 9A:5 which requires that individuals be domiciled within the state of New Jersey for at least one year immediately prior to enrollment.
 Persons who have been domiciled within the state of NJ for less than 12 months prior to initial enrollment are presumed to NOT be domiciled in NJ for tuition purposes.
-Domicile is defined as the place where a person has his or her true, fixed, permanent home and principle establishment, and to which, whenever he or she is absent, he or she has the intention of returning.
-Residence established solely for the purpose of attending Rutgers University does not constitute domicile for tuition purposes.
+Domicile is defined as the place where a person has his or her true, fixed, permanent home and principal establishment, and to which, whenever he or she is absent, he or she has the intention of returning.
+Residence established solely for the purpose of attending Rutgers University does not constitute a domicile for tuition purposes.

-Dependent students are presumed to be domiciled in the state in which their parent(s) or U.S. court appointed legal guardian(s) is domiciled.
+Dependent students are presumed to be domiciled in the state in which their parent(s) or U.S. court-appointed legal guardian(s) is domiciled.
 The New Jersey Administrative Code 9A:9-2.6 defines what qualifies a student as dependent versus independent for tuition assessment and financial aid.

 Residency for non-U.S. citizens is determined based on criteria established by federal immigration laws.
 Most visa holders who are in the United States on a temporary visa are considered out-of-state for purposes of tuition and fees regardless of how long they have been residents of New Jersey.